 1875 – 1914

-In this Mitsubishi logo, the resemblance to two transport elements was visible: the propeller of an aircraft and the blade of a ship.
+In this Mitsubishi logo, the resemblance to two transport elements was visible: an aircraft’s propeller and a ship’s blade.
 This decision is connected with the company’s roots and the technical scope of its activities.
 The main and only component was the construction of three elongated diamonds.
 But they did not connect closely in the middle but formed a ring with a hole, which indicated that this was a rotating screw.
 A trial transition to the red color has occurred at this time.

 1914 – 1953

-In 1914, the corporate logo was changed due to the expanded coverage of various areas of technology production and with the final transition to the Mitsubishi name.
-In particular, at that time, the company had other transport-building directions, so it was decided to graphically combine the heraldry of the two dynasties with ship blades and an aircraft propeller.
+In 1914, the corporate logo was changed due to the expanded coverage of various areas of technology production and the final transition to the Mitsubishi name.
+At that time, the company had other transport-building directions, so it was decided to graphically combine the heraldry of the two dynasties with ship blades and an aircraft propeller.
 This is how elongated rhombuses appeared, connected at the center by the ends.
 The developers added color to them by replacing black with red.

 1953 – today

-Now the images of the blades are unified and look like three-wide rhombuses.
-The two lower elements lie sideways on edge, and the upper one rises above them at the narrowest part.
+Now, the blade images are unified and look like three-wide rhombuses.
+The two lower elements lie sideways on the edge, and the upper rises above them at the narrowest part.
 They are all connected in the center.
-Moreover, there are variants of the logo, both with an inscription and without.
+Moreover, the logo has variants, both with an inscription and without.
 The text consists of the name of the transnational giant and is located under the corporate icon.

 1970 – today

-For greater brand recognition, the brand name “Mitsubishi” appeared under the logo.
+“Mitsubishi” appeared under the logo for greater brand recognition.
 This option was mainly used in the media and other print media.

 Mitsubishi’s corporate identity is based on historical heraldry – the coat of arms of the Iwasaki family and the symbol of the Yamauchi dynasty, which controlled the area where Iwasaki Yataro was born.
-Initially, these were oak leaves and rhombuses, stacked one on top of the other.
+Initially, these were oak leaves and rhombuses stacked one on top of the other.
 Then the designers rethought them and combined them into one symbol – a rhombus for a diamond since the word “hishi” is translated as “water chestnut.”
-And he in Japan symbolizes this precious mineral, which is why the locals call this sign “three diamonds.”
+In Japan, it symbolizes this precious mineral, so the locals call this sign “three diamonds.”

 In addition, according to Japanese canons, a figure consisting of three elements diverging in different directions is called “triseps” – a designation of heavenly power.
 That is, the founder put a very great meaning in the name of the purchased company: a messenger from heaven and an earthly jewel.
 All this is graphically combined and conveyed in the logo.